joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/01/23/us/garret-miller-aoc-capitol-police.html?searchResultPosition=1

 **Pennsylvania Lawmaker Played Key Role in Trump’s Plot to Oust Acting Attorney General**\
-`The congressman’s involvement underlined how far the former president was willing to go to overturn the election, and Democratic lawmakers have begun calling for investigations into those efforts.`\
+`The congressman’s involvement underlined how far the former president was willing to go to overturn the election, and Democratic lawmakers are beginning to call for investigations into those efforts.`\
 https://nytimes.com/2021/01/23/us/politics/scott-perry-trump-justice-department-election.html?searchResultPosition=2

 **Ted Thompson, Who Helped Revive the Packers, Is Dead at 68**\